 There is nothing "novel" or" revolutionary" about it.
 Unless you are a doctor who has never come across such a common sense idea before.

 However, their solution didn't seem to be educating mothers but: Dr Kuzawa and his team at Chicago's Northwestern University hope to work with Auckland University's Liggins Institute to develop ways to treat adult diseases through prevention as early as in neonates.
+The lead author who has been studying child nutrition since 1997 said, "The contribution of malnutrition to ALRI disease burden in NZ requires greater clarification.
+Such clarification is necessary to inform the development of nutritional policy"

 Well, why not turn the tap off, and deal with it when men are foetuses???